Hannah Longshore: Personal life

-Hannah E. Myers was born to Samuel Myers and Paulina Oden Myers, a Quaker family in Sandy Spring, Maryland, in 1819.
-She had six siblings and when she was 14 the family moved to Ohio.
+Hannah E. Myers was born to Quaker parents Samuel Myers and Paulina Oden Myers in Sandy Spring, Maryland, on May 30, 1819.
+She had six siblings and moved with her family to Ohio at the age of 14.

-On March 26, 1841, she married Thomas Ellwood Longshore of Philadelphia, who was very supportive of her work.
+On March 26, 1841, she married Thomas Ellwood Longshore of Philadelphia, who was supportive of her medical career.
 When the couple's two children were young, Longshore suspended her medical studies for six years, but resumed them when her youngest child was four years old.

 Two of her sisters, Jane Myers and Mary Frame Myers Thomas, were also physicians having both graduated from Pennsylvania Medical University.
 Longshore's daughter Lucretia, later Lucretia Longshore Blankenburg, went on to become a proponent of public health measures in Philadelphia.

 In 1901, Hannah Longshore died of uremia at 82 in Philadelphia.

 Career

 Longshore received private medical training from her brother-in-law Prof. Joseph S. Longshore (1809-1879) before being among the first class of ten women graduating in 1851 from the Female Medical College of Pennsylvania, which had been founded by several male doctors including Prof. Longshore.
 After graduating, she served as "demonstrator of anatomy" at the college for two years, making her the first female faculty member at a US medical college.
 She taught for a year at the Female Medical College of Pennsylvania, and then taught anatomy at the Pennsylvania Medical University from 1853 to 1857.